VATSIM-UK/uk-controller-api/docs/guides/StandAllocation.md

 This rule matches flights for a particular arrival airfield and a specific callsign.
 It is only used in organised events where stand reservations are necessary.

+### User Requested

+This rule matches flights for a particular user, if they have requested a stand between particular times.

 ### Cargo Flight (Airline Specific)

 This rule only applies to flights that have `RMK/CARGO` in their flightplan remarks.